NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/traces/index.md

 Let’s begin by importing OpenTelemetry’s tracing API and the TracerProvider from the SDK as shown below.
 With a basic pipeline in place, let's focus on instrumentation.
-Import the tracing API and the TracerProvider as shown above.
+Import the tracing API and the TracerProvider as shown below.
 Create a new function `create_tracer` and instantiate a `TracerProvider` with the help of the SDK package.
 Next, call the `add_span_processor` method and connect it to the tracing pipeline.